-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.

 Figure 5.
-Average net price of attendance for full-time, first-time, degree/certificate-seeking undergraduate students receiving grant or scholarship aid: 2007-08--2009-10
+Average net price of attendance for full-time, first-time, degree/certificate-seeking undergraduate students receiving grant or scholarship aid: 2008-09--2010-11

 NOTE: Average net price is for full-time, first-time, degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship aid from the total cost of attendance.
-For public institutions, this includes only students who paid the in-state or in-district tuition rate.
-Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the weighted average room and board and other expenses.
+For public institutions, this includes only students who paid the in-state or indistrict tuition rate.
+Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the average room and board and other expenses.
 For more information, see the Methodological Notes at the end of this report.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Institutional Characteristics component; Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Institutional Characteristics component; Winter 2011-12, Student Financial Aid component.

 Figure 7.
-Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans received, by full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2009-10
+Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans received, by full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2010-11

-NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, or the institution.
+NOTE: Any grant aid above includes grant or scholarship aid from the federal government, statel/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
 Any loans includes federal loans and other loans to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.

 Figure 8.
-Percent of all undergraduates receiving aid by type of aid: 2009-10
+Percent of all undergraduates receiving aid by type of aid: 2010-11

 NOTE: Any grant aid above includes grant or scholarship aid from the federal government, state/local government, the institution, or other sources.
 Federal loans includes only federal loans to students.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2011-12, Student Financial Aid component.